Matcha: Multi-Stage Riemannian Flow Matching for Accurate and Physically Valid Molecular Docking: Method

 \subsubsection{Pose selection}

-\paragraph{Scoring model} We train a separate pose–scoring network to evaluate and rank candidate docking poses.
-It shares the backbone with our docking model but removes time conditioning and all flow matching components.
-Instead, a dedicated scalar scoring head is optimized with an RMSD-based pairwise ranking objective for comparative pose assessment.
-For training, each batch is composed of multiple noisy poses of the same protein–ligand complex, and the model learns to order the resulting pairs of poses.
+\paragraph{\textsc{GNINA} minimization and scoring.} For each generated pose, we use \textsc{GNINA} for fast local refinement and scoring.
+We run \textsc{GNINA} with \texttt{--minimize} to locally optimize each pose, and output the resulting pose.
+GNINA affinity scores after minimization are used to rank samples.
+The pipeline as a whole is thus an all-atom model: \textsc{GNINA} is applied at the final stages and operates on explicit protein and ligand atoms, so the output complex is represented at full atomic resolution.

+Although \textsc{GNINA} is an important step in our pipeline, an ablation (Appendix~\ref{app:gnina_ablation}) in which stages 2 and 3 are replaced by \textsc{GNINA}-only refinement shows that most of the gain in docking quality comes from the flow matching generator rather than from post-processing alone.

 \paragraph{Pose filtration} We reimplement, speed up, and apply a minimal set of PoseBusters geometric and physicochemical validity filters before scoring.
 Specifically, we retain candidate complexes that achieve the highest filter scores across key validity criteria: (i) \emph{Minimum distance to protein}, preventing ligand–receptor atomic collision; (ii) \emph{Protein–ligand maximum distance}, excluding poses with excessive protein–ligand separation that are unlikely to form specific interactions; (iii) \emph{Volume overlap with protein}, rejecting any nonzero volumetric overlap with the receptor; and (iv) \emph{Internal steric clash}, removing ligand conformers with intramolecular clashes.
-Filtration is strictly unsupervised—i.e., it does not rely on knowledge of the native pose -- and is therefore readily applicable at inference.
-In practice, for each complex we retain the poses that pass the highest number of validity criteria and then select a single pose using our learned scoring model.
+Filtration is strictly unsupervised (i.e., it does not rely on knowledge of the native pose) and is therefore readily applicable at inference.
+In practice, for each complex we retain the poses that pass the highest number of validity criteria.